fleetdm/fleet/proposals/apple-mdm/Fleet-MDM-Setup.md

 # Setup

-The setup consists of configuring:
+The one-time setup consists of configuring:
 - The APNs certificate used by the MDM protocol
 - The SCEP certificate for enrollment
+- The DEP token

 We will define `fleetctl apple-mdm setup ...` commands to create/define all Apple/MDM credentials that are fed to the Fleet server.